-A high school teacher claims that she was no longer offered work at the school where she taught because she “came out” as a transgender woman.
+A high school teacher claims she was no longer offered work after ‘coming out’ as transgender.

-Blaise Harris told the smh.com.au that she had not been asked to work at Cessnock High School in New South Wales since she told them she was transitioning.
+Blaise Harris told the smh.com.au that she has not been asked to work at Cessnock High since telling them she was transitioning.

 Following those comments, there were no more offers of work.

-“I don’t see how me having boobs and wearing a dress to work because that’s how I want to be, I don’t see how that negatively impacts on anyone else’s life,” Ms Harris told the smh.com.au.
+“I don’t see how me having boobs and wearing a dress to work because that’s how I want to be.

 Trans discrimination is unlawful

-Miles Heffernan, Litigation Director at Discrimination Claims, says it’s unlawful to discriminate against a worker based on their gender identity.
+Miles Heffernan from Discrimination Claims said it’s unlawful to discriminate against an employee based on gender identity.

-“You cannot treat trans workers differently, or less favourably than other employees,” he said.
+“You cannot treat transgender workers differently, or less favourably, than other employees,” he said.

 Study finds trans discrimination still common

-According to a study by La Trobe University, many transgender employees report they had lost their jobs, particularly if they had transitioned in the workplace.
+According to a study by La Trobe University, many transgender employees lose their job, particularly if they transition in the workplace.

 Brenda Appleton, from Transgender Victoria, told the smh.com.au that it’s still difficult for trans people to come out at work.

-“I have many friends who have been discriminated against in the workplace and they don’t complain because they fear if they take action against their employers it will mark them as a trouble-maker for the rest of their working life,” she said.
+“I have many friends who have been discriminated against in the workplace and they don’t complain because they fear it will mark them as a trouble-maker for the rest of their working life,” she said.

 To connect with us, please follow us on